Stay tuned to learn more about the Android Auto Netflix hack app, which will let you watch Netflix content in your car’s head unit.

 Despite that, there’s now a way to get on your car’s .
 Get ready for an awesome .

-Android Auto is an awesome app, it improves your vehicle’s safety and convenience when interacting with your phone, so the driver keeps its eyes and its focus on the road.
-That’s why this system brings some restrictions in what concerns to video streaming and other entertainment content.
+Android Auto is an awesome app, one of its main delights is how it goes so far beyond classic navigation apps.
+It improves your vehicle’s safety and convenience when interacting with your phone, so the driver keeps their eyes and focus on the road.
+That’s why this system brings some restrictions on what concerns video streaming and other entertainment content.

 Disclaimer: Read our warning first

 Before you read further, using this or other video player hack might be illegal in your country or state.
 Remember the risk of getting distracted by the video while driving and its consequences.
 Check your local legislation and be safe.

 Don’t use it while driving!!!!

 If you decide to try it, do it at your own risk.

 - How to watch Netflix on Android Auto with AA Mirror

 - Isn’t Netflix working after the above procedure?

 - Frequently Asked Questions